vitalif/vitastor/README.md

 Vitastor has no performance penalties related to running multiple clients over a single inode.
 If conducted from one node with all primary OSDs moved to other nodes the result was slightly lower (689000 iops), this is because all operations resulted in network roundtrips between the client and the primary OSD.
-When fio is colocated with OSDs (like in Ceph benchmarks), 1/4 of the read workload actually uses the loopback network.
+When fio was colocated with OSDs (like in Ceph benchmarks above), 1/4 of the read workload actually used the loopback network.

 Vitastor was configured with: `--disable_data_fsync true --immediate_commit all --flusher_count 8
   --disk_alignment 4096 --journal_block_size 4096 --meta_block_size 4096